Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Endure Stress.md

 | 26-50    | You give into a fear or compulsion, and act against your better instincts.        |
 | 51-100   | You persevere.                                                                    |

-^endurestress
+^table

 Make this move when your courage fails you, when you are unnerved or disheartened, or when you act against your best intentions.

 When you are forced to Pay the Price, you should Endure Stress if mental hardship is an obvious and dramatic outcome of the current situation.
 Also, some moves and assets will direct you to Endure Stress as a cost or concession, and may indicate a specific amount of stress to suffer.